Retinoblastoma Clinical Research

 - Additional therapies (chemotherapy injections, radiation etc)

-Accurate comparison of outcome from each of those regimens is impossible.
+Accurate comparison of outcome from each of those regimens is not currently possible.

 There is also no universal agreement on pathological findings that indicate need for post-enucleation therapy.